-In 2009 I started my university studies with bridge construction and got my degree in road construction and geodesy winter of 2017.
+In 2009 I started my university studies with bridge construction and got a degree in road construction and geodesy winter of 2017.

-3. How long did it take for an idea to become reality?
+3. How long did it take for an idea to become a reality?

-It took roughly 13 months from Turkish local to BRICOs first competition day, but we started dealing with setting the rules and doing the paperwork in summer 2015.
+It took roughly 13 months from Turkish local to BRICOs first competition day, but we started setting the rules and doing the paperwork in summer 2015.

 4. Who was the first sponsor?

-The first sponsor can probably name Kaarel, who for some time kept the corresponding chronicle, but if we have to name our first sponsor it would be TTÜ and Ehitusteaduskond.
-Quite a few sponsors ja fonds believed in our ventures only then, when they found out that Ehitusteaduskond had already given us one third of the money.
+The first sponsor can probably be named by Kaarel, who for some time kept the corresponding chronicle, but if we have to name our very first sponsor it would be TalTech and the Faculty of Civil Engineering.
+Quite a few sponsors and fonds believed in our ventures only when they found out that faculty had already given us one-third of the money.

-5. The greatest ordeal/most intense moment of organizing the first competition?
+5. What was the greatest ordeal/most intense moment of organizing the first competition?

-I think that first competition tension is hard to perceive for current organizers, because we did everything for the first time and our management team consisted of four people (beside me, Kaarel ja Martin, Martini sister Laura).
-Some co students helped us by being judges or they came to our social events that it would be more crowded and students won’t feel so uncomfortable, also that organizers won’t drink so much.
+I think that first competition tension is hard to perceive for current organizers, because we did everything for the first time and our management team consisted of four people (besides me, Kaarel, Martin and Martin’s sister Laura).
+Some co-students helped us by being judges or they came to our social events that it would be more crowded and students won’t feel so uncomfortable, also that organizers won’t drink so much.

-6. Did the first competition exceed your expectations (regarding the participants)?
-Why?
+6. Did the first competition exceed your expectations?

 I would like to quote emer.
 Prof Siim Idnurm „… this is not some noodle competition!“

-BRICO is an unique opportunity to do something close to the real thing, but at the same time in a carefree environment, where there is nothing to lose.
-In general entrepreneurs support such events and after a successful performance it is easier to find a job at your sponsors company.
+BRICO is a unique opportunity to do something close to the real thing, but at the same time in a carefree environment, where there is nothing to lose.
+In general, entrepreneurs support such events and after a successful performance, it is easier to find a job at your sponsors’ company.

-8. Your advice for participants, how to make teamwork better and smoother?
+8. Any advice for participants on how to make teamwork better and smoother?